InserirAquiNome/crypto/PGP2.md

 Creating your initial keypair

-Use the `gpg ‐‐gen-key` command to create a new GPG keypair.
+Use the `$ gpg ‐‐gen-key` command to create a new GPG keypair.

 Generally you should set your key to expire within a year or less.
 You can always change the expiration date later, but if you upload a key without an expiration date to a keyserver, and then your key is lost or compromised, the bad key will remain out there forever.
 Giving it an expiration date is a safeguard against that.
 For our example key, we’ll set it to not expire to simplify things a little.